-B.  The actual cost of preparing the record on appeal shall be borne by the appellant, except that if an interested person other than the appellant requests accelerated preparation of transcripts of proceedings recorded by a certified court reporter, that person shall pay the additional fee required by resolution of the board for such expedited preparation.
-If the appeal is dismissed upon request of the appellant prior to completion of preparation of transcripts whose expedited preparation was requested by a person other than the appellant, the person requesting such expedited preparation shall be entitled to refund only of the unearned portion of such expedited preparation costs.
+B.  The actual cost incurred by the county in preparing the record on appeal shall be borne by the appellant, or, if there are multiple appellants, either (1) shared in equal proportion by the appellants, or, (2) if a reasonable basis exists for allocation of the costs to the separate appeals on some basis other than a simple division of the costs in equal shares, then borne by each appellant in shares that correspond to the costs incurred by the county in connection with each appeal.
+The multiple appellants shall be jointly and severally liable for such costs, and the clerk shall not be responsible for determining the allocation among such appellants.
+If any party requests accelerated preparation of transcripts of proceedings recorded by a certified court reporter, that person shall pay the additional fee required by resolution of the board for such expedited preparation.

-C.  If the actual cost of preparing the record exceeds the estimated cost filed with the clerk and the appellant has not paid for the additional cost within fifteen days of receiving notification that a balance is due or the date of the hearing, whichever is earlier, the appeal shall be dismissed by the clerk.
-Such dismissal shall not be subject to reconsideration by the clerk or appeal to or reconsideration by the board.
-Notwithstanding such dismissal, the appellant shall remain liable for the excess cost of preparing the record.
+C.   Payment of the costs of preparing the transcript of the hearing on the decision being appealed (if decision was made at a public hearing) will be paid through the Treasurer-Tax Collector, with evidence of payment provided to the clerk, and shall be due upon completion of transcripts within fifteen days of written notification by the clerk, but no later than thirty (30) days before the hearing on the appeal, whichever is earlier.
+Any supplemental request for payment of hourly fees will be due within fifteen (15) days of the date of such a request, but no later than thirty (30) days before the hearing on the appeal.
+If appellant has not paid such costs when they become due, the appeal shall be deemed withdrawn, pursuant to Section 2.88.060, above.
+Notwithstanding such withdrawal, the appellant shall remain liable for the excess cost of preparing the record.
 If such amount is not paid within thirty days following notification to appellant of the excess amount, the amount shall become a debt of appellant to the county which shall be enforceable by the county by civil action in a court of law.

 D.  If the actual cost of the accelerated preparation requested by an interested person other than the appellant exceeds the estimated additional cost, such actual additional cost shall, if not paid within thirty days of notification to such person, become a debt of such interested person to the county which shall be enforceable by the county by civil action in a court of law.

-E.  Nothing contained in this section shall be deemed to require any commission, board or other agency of the county to record any hearing, and nothing herein shall be deemed to prevent any person from using the services of a certified court reporter to produce a transcript of any proceedings before an agency of the county.
+E.  Nothing contained in this chapter shall be deemed to require any commission, board or other agency of the county to record any hearing, and nothing herein shall be deemed to prevent any person from using the services of a certified court reporter to produce a transcript of any proceedings before an agency of the county.

 SECTION 12.
 Section 2.88.110 (Reconsideration of decision—Fees) of Chapter 2.88 (Appeals) of the Napa County Code is hereby amended to read in full as follows: